 But here, with the sight of our motley Kansas victory parade, is where my memories fade out again, because I can’t recall what he did with that dead snake.
 And I don’t know what happened with the flood either, because we left soon after that, piling into our car and heading east on Highway 47, starting the long, hot, cranky trip back to California.

 I suppose George threw the snake out in the field.
 And presumably the water quit rising and ebbed back into Neosho’s riverbed before it got to Grandma and Grandpa Fager’s house; otherwise, someone surely would have told me.
-Then the railroad lights must have quit their constant blinking, except when a train went by.
-And in the barn, no doubt, the hay came and went from the loft, while the one cow continued to chew its cud and ignore strangers, and the old outhouse still sat there, unused when there were no curious children around.
+Then the railroad lights must have quit their constant blinking, except when a real train went by.
+And in the barn, no doubt, the hay came and went from the loft, while the one cow continued to chew its cud and ignore strangers.
+The old outhouse still sat there, unused when there were no curious children around.

 In the big stone church at the other end of town, rows of candles continue to flicker red and blue under the faces of the saints, who reach longingly toward the big white cross above the altar.
 I know that too, because I did go there, and to the cemetery across the road from it, where Grandma and Grandpa Fager are buried now, along with my other grandparents, and lots of relatives I never met.

-Everything else from that trip is gone though: where Grandma and Grandpa Fager lived, there’s now a discount gas station, with an empty asphalt parking lot around it.
-The house, the barn, my my citified cousin Bernard, the cast on Evelyn’s arm, the outhouse, the flood, and of course, the poor snake, who was probably just trying to get away from the water and didn’t mean anybody any harm.
+Everything else from that trip is gone though: instead of the Fagers’ house, there’s now a discount gas station, with an empty asphalt parking lot around it.
+The house, the barn, my citified cousin Bernard, the cast on Evelyn’s arm, the outhouse, the flood, and of course, the poor snake, who was probably just trying to get away from the water and didn’t mean anybody any harm: